Awfyboy/Azerdle/README.md

 - Setup with custom virtual keyboard,
 - Use of AudioStreamRandomiser to play random sounds at random pitches,
 - Tweens and AnimationPlayer uses cases,
-- SignalBus as a singleton for global signal communication, Feel free to add more words to the list as I have to add some words manually.
+- SignalBus as a singleton for global signal communication.

+Feel free to add more words to the list as I have to add some words manually.